SIdR4g/Kicad-Projects/README.md

 # Kicad-Projects
-A coolection of PCB designs, I built during the course of learning
+A collection of PCB designs, I built during the course of learning